Bloomy-Yuki/Axolotl/README.md

-1. dont have both "." and ":" in any line except card faces
+1. dont have both "." and ":" in any line except card faces. if you must use it, then dont put it in the last two characters in that line

-2. dont have "##" except in chapter_name
+2. dont have "##" except in chapter_name, this is a hard rule for keeping track of tags of the flashcards.

-3. LaTeX code starts with either "$" or "$$", but the last latex block must end in "$$"
+3. LaTeX code start and end with either "$" or "$$", but the last latex block within the card content must end in a "$$" latex block.

+4. Inclusion of LateX code isnt necessary but ending the flashcard segemnt with an "$$" is required.

 ---